cdapio/cdap/docs/developer-guide/source/advanced.rst

 Need for Transactions
 ---------------------

 A Flowlet processes the data objects from its inputs one at a time.
 While processing a single input object, all operations, including the removal of the data from the input, and emission of data to the outputs, are executed in a transaction.
-This provides us with ACID properties:
+This provides us with ACID
+(atomicity, consistency, isolation, and durability) properties:

 - The process method runs under read isolation to ensure that it does not see dirty writes (uncommitted writes from concurrent processing) in any of its reads.